shrhdk/theta4j/doc/introduction.md

 ## Add to Your Project

-Download [theta4j-0.5.0.jar](https://github.com/shrhdk/theta4j/releases/download/0.4.0/theta4j-0.4.0.jar) and add to your project.
+Download [theta4j-0.5.0.jar](https://github.com/shrhdk/theta4j/releases/download/0.5.0/theta4j-0.5.0.jar) and add to your project.

-Maven Central is also available.
+Maven Central Repository is also available.

 ### Maven